 a feminist pedagogy

 the challenge of digital media

-Feminist studies widely contributed to transform the basis of education relations, emphasizing the pragmatic dimension in associating knowledge and know-how.
-They developed collaboration and responsibility and aim to learn to respect each other’s differences and integrate the skills of critical thinking with respect for and ability to work with others.
+Feminist studies widely contributes to transform the basis of educational relations, emphasizing the pragmatic dimension in associating knowledge and know-how.
+They develop collaboration and responsibility and aim to learn to respect each other’s differences and integrate the skills of critical thinking with respect for and ability to work with others.
 Critical thinking, then, is not an abstracted analysis but a reflective process firmly grounded in the experiences of the everyday.